MichielArkema/MichielArkema/README.md

 My name is Michiel Arkema, I'm 21 years old and I live in the Netherlands.
 I've been developing software for almost a decade, being fully self-taught.
 And my goal is to teach and help people to become a software developer by providing both exclusive and free content.

+Most of my projects are private (So invisible for you), but I'll be adding tons of projects in the coming weeks/months

 Here are some ideas to get you started: